thirdweb-dev/typescript-sdk/docusaurus/docs/sdk.token.md

 ## Token class

-Create a standard crypto token or crypto currency.
+Create a standard crypto token or cryptocurrency.

 **Signature:**